Koudesuk/Modpack_Translator/README.md

 **Q: How do ZIP users update the app?**
 - Open the app.
 If a newer GitHub Release exists, click **Auto update** in the update dialog.
 - The updater preserves user outputs and backups, but rebuilds `.venv` and the local backend setup to avoid dependency conflicts.
-- Release ZIPs are generated by GitHub Actions from tags such as `v1.5.3`.
+- Release ZIPs are generated by GitHub Actions from tags such as `v1.5.4`, and only from tags on this repository's `main` branch.

 **Q: Windows Defender flags the launcher as malware and blocks it.**
 - This is a false positive.
 The launcher is a small, unsigned executable, and antivirus machine-learning models sometimes flag such files (v1.4.1 was misidentified as `Trojan:Win32/Suschil!rfn`).
 - v1.5.0 addresses the causes: the launcher no longer starts the app through `cmd.exe`, and it carries full version and publisher metadata.
-- If it is still blocked: verify the download against the SHA-256 published on the Release page, then go to Windows Security → Virus & threat protection → Protection history and choose "Allow".
+- If it is still blocked: verify the download against the `.zip.sha256` file attached to the Release page, then go to Windows Security → Virus & threat protection → Protection history and choose "Allow".
 Reporting the file to [Microsoft](https://www.microsoft.com/en-us/wdsi/filesubmission) helps get the false positive corrected.
 - You can skip the launcher entirely and run `uv run python main.py` instead — the result is identical.

 **Q: Startup fails with `OSError: [WinError -1073741795] Windows Error 0xc000001d`.**